 The darkness sends its only gift.

-Surrounded in its silent scorn
+Surrounded by its silent scorn

 The shadows hunt before the dawn